jamesurobertson/aws-s3-pern-demo/README.md

 If you absolutely don't want your file images to be publicly available by just any user, you want your files to be private.
 If you don't care if users are able to access those files (e.g. on Twitter, posts are public so any photos with those posts can be publicly viewed), then you can set up the files to be publicly read.

-For most of your uses cases for these portfolio projects I would recommend public upload.
+Public upload is recommended for most of the uses cases for your portfolio projects.

-Take a look at the following file, [`awsS3.js`](https://github.com/jamesurobertson/aws-s3-pern-demo/blob/master/backend/awsS3.js), to see how to set up private vs. public AWS S3 upload.

 ### Public Files